 ECMWF data are analyzed for GWs at 25 km altitude and the resulting waves are backtraced to potential sources, that is, the true source can be located at any altitude above the termination altitude of the ray.
-In global distributions of the termination location oro-
+By this analysis we infer properties and sources of GWs resolved by the ECMWF model.

-5 graphic sources such as Greenland, the Antarctic Peninsula and South America as well as a storm approaching the Norwegian coast are identified.
+- 830 Where ECMWF-resolved GWs are realistic, this also provides valuable insight for GWs in nature.
+In global distributions of the termination location orographic sources such as Greenland, the Antarctic Peninsula and South America as well as a storm approaching the Norwegian coast are identified.
 In these regions GWs propagate in less than one day to 25 km altitude.
 Elsewhere GWs on average need more than two days from source to 25 km altitude.
-Mountain waves and GWs from storms cause bursts in the total hemispheric fluxes by factors of 2 (Southern Hemisphere) or 3 (Northern Hemisphere).
+Mountain waves and GWs - 835 from storms cause bursts in the total hemispheric fluxes by factors of 2 (Southern Hemisphere) or 3 (Northern Hemisphere).